sundave1998/sundave1998.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am currently an Assistant Researcher (助理研究员) in the Department of Electrical Engineering at Tsinghua University (2025-now).
-I am a faculty member of the THU-C3I Lab, my current research focuses on the theory and novel applications for LLM reasoning.
+I am currently an Assistant Researcher (助理研究员), PI, and PhD Advisor.
+My main affliation is with the Department of Electrical Engineering at Tsinghua University (2025-now).
+I am a faculty member of the [THU-C3I Lab](https://c3i.ee.tsinghua.edu.cn/en/people/).
+I am also affliated with the Shanghai AI Lab.

+My current research focuses on the theory and novel applications for LLM reasoning, including those in the physical world.
 I am also interested in safe and robust AI systems.

 I obtained my Ph.D. degree in 2025 from the Department of Mechanical & Industrial Engineering at Northeastern University (2021-2025).
 I am advised by Prof. Shahin Shahrampour.
 During my Ph.D, my research interest included theory and application of distributed optimization, such as the system dynamics of mirror descent / Riemannian gradient descent algorithms in distributed systems, federated learning and multi-agent reinforcement learning.